George School: Athletics

 George School competes in the Friends School League, but in certain sports, such as equestrian, football, and wrestling, this is not possible due to the small number of league members that also participate.

-There is an annual competition with Westtown which results in the awarding of the Patterson Cup, which most students and faculty refer to as "The Moose".
+There is an annual competition with Westtown, which results in the awarding of the Patterson Cup, commonly referred to as "The Moose" by most students and faculty.
 The scores are based on the results of all varsity and junior varsity competitions between the two schools.

 The school once had a swimming competency requirement for graduation.